 Jump gates in the network are still expensive, but the risk of placing one has completely vanished; the jump gate merely has to be moved into the desired position-usually a Lagrange point-and switched on.

-Many gates in the jump network are owned by megacorporations, who charge for their use.
-Some gates are operated by the military and have restricted access.
+military and have restricted access.
 However, the gates between common locations like planets and stars are government owned and designated for public use.

 Purchase DC: 75 (per jump gate).